Alister Dallas: Second Boer War

-He served in the Second Boer War, where he was seconded for special service in South Africa and was wounded during the conflict.
-He was promoted from supernumerary captain to captain in October 1901 and to major the next month.
+After the outbreak of the Second Boer War in October 1899, Dallas was the following month seconded for special service in South Africa.
+He was wounded early the following year, and invalided home on board the SS Orotava in April 1900.
+He was back as a regular captain in his regiment in October 1901, and was promoted to major the next month.

 Post-war years

-After the war, and after transferring to the Durham Light Infantry (DLI) in October 1902, he served from January 1905 onwards as a DAAG at the War Office, in succession to Colonel William Henry Birkbeck.
+Dallas transferred to the Durham Light Infantry (DLI) in October 1902, and served from January 1905 onwards as a deputy assistant adjutant-general (DAAG) at the War Office, in succession to Colonel William Henry Birkbeck.
 He then became commandant of the School of Musketry in South Africa in 1907.
 He was promoted to lieutenant colonel in June 1907.
 Towards the end of his assignment as commandant, he was promoted to colonel in July 1911.
 He relinquished this appointment later that month and was then placed on half-pay.
 In October, after coming off of half-pay, he succeeded Colonel Count Gleichen as a general staff officer, grade 1 (GSO1) at the War Office in London.

 First World War

-In October 1914, a few weeks after the start of the First World War, Dallas became GSO1, essentially chief of staff, to Lieutenant General Henry Rawlinson, who had recently been assigned as general officer commanding (GOC) IV Corps of the British Expeditionary Force (BEF) on the Western Front.
-Promoted in January 1915 to temporary brigadier general, and made a brigadier general, general staff, he was appointed a Companion of the Order of the Bath in February 1915.
-Rawlinson made staff changes in August 1915 and Dallas, promoted to temporary brigadier general in September, became commander of the 11th (Northern) Division's 32nd Infantry Brigade, which he led in the final stages of the Gallipoli campaign.
+In October 1914, a few weeks after the start of the First World War, Dallas became GSO1 (essentially chief of staff in most modern armies) to Lieutenant General Sir Henry Rawlinson, who had recently been assigned as general officer commanding of the newly formed IV Corps of the British Expeditionary Force (BEF) on the Western Front.
+Promoted in January 1915 to temporary brigadier general, and made a brigadier general, general staff of the corps, now the senior officer on the staff, he was appointed a Companion of the Order of the Bath the following month.
+In his new role he helped in the planning for the major engagements in which IV Corps found itself involved in that year, most notably the Battle of Neuve Chapelle in March and the Battle of Aubers Ridge in May.

+Rawlinson made staff changes in August and Dallas, promoted once again to temporary brigadier general (having since reverted to his permanent rank of colonel) in September, became commander of the 11th (Northern) Division's 32nd Infantry Brigade, which he led in the final stages of the Gallipoli campaign.

-After being evacuated from Gallipoli, Dallas was promoted to the temporary rank of major general in January 1916 and became GOC of the 53rd (Welsh) Division, at the time serving in Egypt.
-After having had his major general's rank made substantive in January 1917, he saw action with his division at the First and Second Battles of Gaza, in which his division suffered significant losses, in March and April.
-He was appointed to the Order of the White Eagle, 2nd Class by the King of Serbia in February 1917, and handed over command of his division in April 1917.
+After being evacuated from Gallipoli Peninsula in January 1916, Dallas was promoted to the temporary rank of major general in January 1916 and became GOC of the 53rd (Welsh) Division, a Territorial Force formation, at the time serving in Egypt after having been recently evacuated from Gallipoli.
+After having had his major general's rank made substantive in January 1917, he was appointed to the Order of the White Eagle, 2nd Class by the King of Serbia in February.

+He saw action with his division at the First and Second Battles of Gaza, in which his division suffered significant losses, in March and April.
+Aa a result, he handed over command of his division in April.